mhagmajer/talks/async-js/PITCHME.md

 @ul

-- How do process tasks in sequence?
+- How do we process tasks in sequence?

 @ulend